laravel/nova-docs/4.0/customization/notifications.md

 );
 ```

-You can also use the NovaChannel to send a notification via nova:
+You may also send a Nova notification by including the `NovaChannel` in the array of channels returned by a notification's `via` method:

 ```php
 use Laravel\Nova\Notifications\NovaNotification;